9 Cookie Banner Fines & Violations (GDPR & CCPA)

 Cookie consent fines happen when businesses fail to comply with state and federal data privacy laws.
 Having a legally-compliant cookie banner is a business requirement in Europe, North America, and other jurisdictions.
 So if your business isn’t compliant, it runs the risk of GDPR cookie fines.

-In this post, we discuss key cookie laws you should be aware of.
-Then we dive intocookie banner fines and talk about when companies were fined for not following the law.
+In this post, we dive into 9 cookie banner fines and talk about when companies were fined for not following the law.
+Later we also discuss major cookie laws and how you should stay compliant.

 It should be noted that the biggest and most frequent cookie violation fines tend to get handed down by the EU and its member states.
 However, other nations do take legal action for egregious offenders.